The Oscars will not require that the candidate films be released in theaters - Telemundo 52

 In addition, you will have to meet all other eligibility criteria.

-Until now, regulations have required that Oscar-nominated films be screened in Los Angeles County theaters for at least seven consecutive days, something Netflix, for example, had to do in order for “Rome” and “Marriage Story.” entered into competition.
+Until now, regulations have required that the Oscar-winning films be shown in Los Angeles County theaters and for at least seven consecutive days, something that, for example, Netflix had to do in order for “Rome” and “Marriage Story.” entered into competition.

 Due to uncertainty about the coronavirus and because California authorities are applying some of the most severe containment measures in the entire United States, the Academy removed that exclusive requirement.